 - With the E2 emulator

+- With the simulator

+- With the E2 emulator

 In using the E2 emulator to measure current consumption, the current values in the target system as a whole are measured.

 For measurement of current consumption, the facility for supplying power to the target by the E2 emulator and the E2 expansion interface are used.